The Avis Bridge in Hinton formerly carried WV 107 over the Chesapeake & Ohio Railroad.

 Ice’s Ferry Bridge was a four-span through truss bridge over Cheat Lake in Cheat Lake.

-The Kate Hewltt Bridge carries Mercer County Route 20/20 over the Bluestone River in Bramwell.
+The Kate Hewltt Bridge carries CR 20/20 over the Bluestone River in Bramwell.
 Constructed in 1915, the two span pony truss was recently rehabilitated and designated a historic crossing.

 The Koontz Bridge is located in Fayette County over the Gauley River, and served the Nicholas, Fayette & Greenbrier Railroad.

-The Baltimore and Ohio Railroad’s Little Kanawha River Bridge was Parkersburg’s second railroad span.
+The Baltimore & Ohio Railroad’s Little Kanawha River Bridge was Parkersburg’s second railroad span.
 Work began on the 300-foot truss in 1883 and was completed in 1887.

 The Martha Truss Bridge carried Martha Road over the Guyandotte River in Martha.